j-leeroy/j-leeroy.github.io/index.md

 Now instead of calculating the metrics by hand you have a nice visual represenation of changes in productivity.

 ## Scraping Social Media Reddit
-Was curious to see what users on Reddit are saying an online grocercy store.This is my first attempt at scraping for data on the web using PRAW api.
-The program searches the subreddit /Texas for mentions an online grocery store and returns a CSV file with Title, Author, URL link, and time stamp of top 100 post.
+During the Texas Freeze, many users on r/texas had a lot to say about there friendly H-E-B grocery store.
+Using the PRAW api I searched through r/texas to return posts mentioning H-E-B during the Big Freeze.
+The program returns a CSV file with Title, Author, URL link, and time stamp of said posts.
 The program also stores the information in a Dataframe that can manipulate the metrics however needed.
-As of 2-27-19 here are the top 100 post on subreddit /Texas of a grocery store.
+As of 2-28-21 here are the post on subreddit /texas mentioning H-E-B.
 [CSV_FILE](https://github.com/j-leeroy/Reddit_tutorial/blob/master/venv/RedditHEB.csv)